 With the cooler temperatures and the leaves just starting to turn into the brilliant backdrop of fall, it is the perfect time to take a few nature hikes.

-Our bin contained some of the early fall leaves from a variety of trees, some maple tree seeds, walnuts, lots of acorns, pinecones, and one prickly ball from a sweet gum tree.
-There were also a few seed pods and a dried up sunflower thrown in there for good measure.
+Our bin contained some of the colorful fall leaves from a variety of trees.
+We also had some maple tree seeds, walnuts, lots of acorns, pinecones, and one prickly ball from a sweet gum tree.

-Having all the items together in our nature sensory bin allowed us to compare them easily.
-We sorted out all the different seeds and nuts and then used the book (affiliate link) Autumn Leaves to help us identify and sort the leaves we had found.
+Having all the items together in your nature sensory bin will allow kids to compare them easily.
+They can try sorting out all the different seeds and nuts and using a book like Autumn Leaves to help identify and sort the leaves you found.

 Using a hammer is such a great activity for young kids, as it helps them work on fine motor skills and hand-eye coordination.
 Your kids will love hammering nails in pumpkins, too!

 Not sure about having them use a real hammer?

 Try a wood or plastic kids’ hammer, or purchase one with a short handle that is perfect for smaller hands.
 (We like this 6 inch hammer.)

 There is just something about the fiery red and golden yellow leaves combined with the crisp fall air that makes it the perfect time to take a walk with the kids.

 Letting them collect treasures as they go to create their own nature sensory bin to explore is an easy fall activity they will love.